alcopaul/MASM32_MASM64_TASM32_NASM64-ILINK64_AND_MANY_MORE_ASSEMBLY_LANGUAGE_QUINES_RTM_FINAL/README.md

 ### UPDATES ###

-- Uploaded firebirdx.asm and fenghuangx.asm which neatly display on Wine CMD Console (Ubuntu 24.04 LTS).
+- Uploaded firebirdx.asm and fenghuangx.asm which neatly display on Terminal (Ubuntu 24.04 LTS) when run in Wine Interpreter Mode (wine firebirdx.exe with Terminal sized on its appropriate length).
 - Uploaded x64x86quines.zip containing benu.asm, csp.asm, fenghuang.asm & firebird.asm assembled and linked with the latest build tools.